awsdocs/aws-opsworks-user-guide/doc_source/opspup-unattend-assoc.md

 ## Step 2: Create Instances by Using an Unattended Association Script<a name="opspup-unattend-script"></a>

 To create EC2 instances, you can copy the user data script that is included in the [Starter Kit](opspup-starterkit.md) to the `userdata` section of EC2 instance instructions, Amazon EC2 Auto Scaling group launch configurations, or an AWS CloudFormation template\.
 The script is supported only for EC2 instances running Ubuntu and Amazon Linux operating systems\.
 For more information about adding scripts to user data, see [Running Commands on Your Linux Instance at Launch](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) in the Amazon EC2 documentation\.
 The easiest way to create a new node is to use the [Amazon EC2 instance launch wizard](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html)\.
-This walkthrough uses the Nginx web server example module setup described in [Getting Started with OpsWorks for Puppet Enterprise](gettingstarted-opspup.md)\.
+This walkthrough uses the Apache web server example module setup described in [Getting Started with OpsWorks for Puppet Enterprise](gettingstarted-opspup.md)\.

 1. The user data script in the Starter Kit runs the `opsworks-cm` API [http://docs.aws.amazon.com/opsworks-cm/latest/APIReference/API_AssociateNode.html](http://docs.aws.amazon.com/opsworks-cm/latest/APIReference/API_AssociateNode.html) command to associate a new node with your Puppet master\.
 In this release, it also installs the current version of the AWS CLI on the node for you, in case it is not already running the most up\-to\-date version\.
 Save this script to a convenient location as `userdata.sh`\.